OSHA Oil Spill Kit Requirements

 While there are many OSHA and EPA requirements on how to be prepared for oil spills, the regulations do not specifically require spills kits.

-You should always have the proper spill supplies on hand and easily accessible.
+Even though it’s not required, there should always be proper spill supplies on hand and easily accessible in case you need them.
 This could include the following:

 - Spill kits